bebbieyin/Price-Tag-Data-Extraction/readme.md

 # Future Work & Improvements

 Training a text detection model on own dataset instead of using a pretrained model for inference would be a better way to improve on the results.
+NLP tasks like Named Entity Recogntion can also me used to classify the text instead of using pattern/string matching.

 # Acknowledgement